ito-haru/ito-haru/README.md

 Hi there, I'm Haruto Ito 👋

-I am a senior undergraduate student at the University of Tokyo (Dept. of Civil Engineering), affiliated with the Lab for Innovative Infrastructure Systems (LIIS).
+I am a master's student at the University of Tokyo (Dept. of Civil Engineering), affiliated with the Lab for Innovative Infrastructure Systems (LIIS).

 My primary research interest lies in Structural Estimation and Econometrics (Discrete Choice Models), with a focus on high-performance computing using JAX.